ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Introduction

 It is worth mentioning that the problem of Hubble tension seems to be somewhat perplexing in nature.
-On one hand, some observations~\citep{Jaeger_2022} indicate a high value of $H_0$.~\cite{Riess_2022} constrain $H_0 = 73.04$ $\rm{kmMpc^{-1}sec^{-1}}$ with a uncertainty of 1.04 $\rm{kmMpc^{-1}sec^{-1}}$ using Cepheid-SNe samples for their baseline redshift range $0.0233 < z < 0.15$.
-The Pantheon+ analysis~\citep{Brout_2022} use 1550 distinct type Ia Supernovae in the redshift interval 0.001 to 2.26 and report the $H_0 = 73.5 \pm 1.1$ $\rm{kmMpc^{-1}sec^{-1}}$.
+On one hand, some observations~\cite{Jaeger_2022} indicate a high value of $H_0$.
+Riess \etal (2022)~\cite{Riess_2022} constrain $H_0 = 73.04$ $\rm{kmMpc^{-1}s^{-1}}$ with a uncertainty of 1.04 $\rm{kmMpc^{-1}s^{-1}}$ using Cepheid-SNe samples for their baseline redshift range $0.0233 < z < 0.15$.
+The Pantheon+ analysis~\cite{Brout_2022} use 1550 distinct type Ia Supernovae in the redshift interval 0.001 to 2.26 and report the $H_0 = 73.5 \pm 1.1$ $\rm{kmMpc^{-1}s^{-1}}$.
 Thus it appears that the Hubble tension extends up to a redshift of 2.26 if Supernovae data is used.
-Interestingly, using the red giant branch (TRGB) calibration to a sample of Type Ia Supernovae,~\cite{Freedman_2021} reports $H_0 = 69.8 \pm 0.6$ (stat) $\pm 1.6$ (sys) $\rm{kmMpc^{-1}sec^{-1}}$ which is consistent with the $H_0$ value estimated by~\cite{Planck_2018}.~\cite{Kelly_2023} obtain $H_0 = 64.8^{+4.4}_{-4.3}$ $\rm{kmMpc^{-1}sec^{-1}}$ by using eight lens models and $66.6^{+4.1}_{-3.3}$ $\rm{kmMpc^{-1}sec^{-1}}$ from two preferred models.
-A recent article~\citep{Mukherjee_2020} report $H_0 = 67.6^{+4.3}_{-4.2}$ $\rm{kmMpc^{-1}sec^{-1}}$ using VLBI and gravitational wave observations from bright binary black hole GW190521 and conclude that the value is consistent with the Planck observations.
-These relax the tension.
-At the backdrop of such diverse indications from the observations it is a very important task to measure the cosmological parameters in an as much general framework (i.e., measuring all the independent cosmological parameters) as possible using the favoured $\Lambda$CDM model and new observational data.
-In this article, we use $H(z)$ observations alone to constrain the parameters using the artificial intelligence (AI) as the driving engine.
+Interestingly, using the red giant branch (TRGB) calibration to a sample of Type Ia Supernovae, Freedman (2021)~\cite{Freedman_2021} reports $H_0 = 69.8 \pm 0.6$ (stat) $\pm 1.6$ (sys) $\rm{kmMpc^{-1}s^{-1}}$ which is consistent with the $H_0$ value estimated by Planck collaboration~\cite{Planck_2018}.
+Kelly \etal (2023)~\cite{Kelly_2023} obtain $H_0 = 64.8^{+4.4}_{-4.3}$ $\rm{kmMpc^{-1}s^{-1}}$ by using eight lens models and $66.6^{+4.1}_{-3.3}$ $\rm{kmMpc^{-1}s^{-1}}$ from two preferred models.
+A recent article~\cite{Mukherjee_2020} report $H_0 = 67.6^{+4.3}_{-4.2}$ $\rm{kmMpc^{-1}s^{-1}}$ using VLBI and gravitational wave observations from bright binary black hole GW190521 and conclude that the value is consistent with the Planck observations, relaxing the tension.
+At the backdrop of such diverse indications from the observations, it is a very important task to measure the cosmological parameters in an as much general framework (i.e., measuring all the independent cosmological parameters) as possible using the favored $\Lambda$CDM model and new observational data.
+Leaf \& Melia (2017)~\cite{Leaf_2017} analyze only \textit{differential ages} (DA) Hubble measurements using a two-point diagnostic for model comparison since the measurements of $H(z)$ from cosmic chronometers are model independent.
+Geng \etal (2018)~\cite{Geng_2018} use $H(z)$ data measured by DA and \textit{baryon acoustic oscillation} (BAO) techniques to constrain the cosmological parameters as well as quantify the impact of future $H(z)$ measurements in the estimation of these parameters.
+The recent literatures~\cite{Yu_2018,Gomez_2018,Ryan_2018,Ryan_2019, Cao_2021,Cao_2022} effectively use the low redshift data (i.e., DA+BAO Hubble data, QSO angular size, Pantheon, DES supernova etc.) to analyze the various cosmological models.
+Almeida \etal (2017)~\cite{Almeida_2017} investigated the inflationary phase and other stages of the Universe within a redshift-dependent Lorentz-violating time-like background and noticed that the dark energy era at low redshifts is dominated by this background.
+Aktaş \etal (2012)~\cite{Aktas_2012} demonstrated that within the framework of $f(R)$ gravity, dark energy, modeled as both a perfect fluid and a mesonic scalar field in Marder space-time, exhibits phantom-like behavior with an equation of state $\omega<-1$.
+Iqbal \& Fawad (2019)~\cite{Iqbal_2019} examined Tsallis, Renyi, and Sharma–Mittal holographic dark energy models in a flat Friedmann-Robertson-Walker (FRW) universe, incorporating interactions between dark energy and cold dark matter under the DGP braneworld framework.
+They have shown that these models agree with the accelerated expansion and stability, consistent with observational data and the $\Lambda$CDM model.
+In this article, we use $H(z)$ observations alone to constrain the parameters of $\Lambda$CDM model using artificial intelligence (AI) as the driving engine.